 Some other things to bear in mind:

 - Keep the gathering small.
-Parties are great if you’ve got several people who know how to play games and don’t mind breaking off into different groups, or you have a selection of party games.
-However, a lot of tabletop games are designed more for groups of 3-6.
-I think 4-5 people total is a good number and will give you a wide variety of games to choose from, and it won’t be too overwhelming for someone who’s new to gaming.
+Parties are great if you’ve got several people who know how to play games and don’t mind breaking off into different groups.
+4-5 people total is a good number and will give you a wide variety of games to choose from, and it won’t be too overwhelming new players.

 - Alcohol and gaming go together pretty well.
 And alcohol is an excellent social lubricant.
 So if you’re hosting game night, be sure to provide something to drink, or encourage your colleagues to bring something.
 And don’t forget some snacks!